OCA/maintainer-tools/CONTRIBUTING.md

   * Make sure it has the `license` and `images` keys.
   * Make sure the text `,Odoo Community Association (OCA)` is appended to the `author` text.
-  * The `website` key must be `https://github.com/OCA/<repo>/<addon>`, so as to provide the most relevant link to discover more information about the addon.
+  * The `website` key must be `https://github.com/OCA/<repo>`, so as to provide the most relevant link to discover more information about the addon.
-    That link shows the addon README which in turn shows proper credits (authors, contributors and theirs companies), and links to the relevant information the OCA website.
+    That link shows the repository README.
+Alternatively `https://github.com/OCA/<repo>/tree/<branch>/<addon>` may be used, to provide a direct link to the addon README, which includes proper credits (authors, contributors and theirs companies), and links to the relevant information on the OCA website.
 * Don't use your company logo or your corporate branding.
 Using the website, the author and the list of contributors is enough for people to know about your employer/company and contact you.

 ### Version numbers